New to Campus?

 Once the connection form and proper documentation has been submitted, an access specialist will contact the student for an orientation meeting.
 At the orientation meeting, the student and access specialist will discuss reasonable accommodations and their implementation.
 In addition, the student will receive instruction on how to notify their faculty of their accommodations via the accommodation letter.
 Students must log into the Commodore Access Portal each semester and submit their accommodation letters to their faculty.
 Once sending the letter via the portal, the student must follow up with each faculty member that semester and discuss how accommodations will be implemented.
 This conversation is best during office hours; however other forms of communication are also effective, as long as the conversation takes place.
 If at any point the faculty member states they are unable to provide an accommodation, or the student is unable to contact the faculty member, the student should notify Student Access as soon as possible.

-As part of Vanderbilt Campus Dining’s mission statement to provide excellent food at the highest level of quality, value, convenience and service, students are able to meet with Meredith Williams, the university’s registered dietitian.
-Please reach out to Meredith to discuss any questions or concerns regarding dining on campus.
+As part of Vanderbilt Campus Dining’s mission statement to provide excellent food at the highest level of quality, value, convenience and service, students are able to meet with the Campus Dietician, the university’s registered dietitian.
+Please reach out to the Campus Dietician to discuss any questions or concerns regarding dining on campus.

 If you are a student connected with Student Access and your instructor is unable to provide your exam accommodations, our proctoring center is available.
 To schedule an exam, please visit the Proctoring webpage.